Torsion functions on moduli spaces in view of the cluster algebra: Character varieties and cluster algebras

-In the following we assume that $\partial S$ is non-empty and that if the genus of $S$ is $0$, then the number $m$ of the boundary circles is greater than $3$.
 Shrinking each component of $\partial S$, we get a closed surface $\overline{S}$ with marked points.
 A triangulation of $\overline{S}$ with vertices at the marked points is called an \textit{ideal triangulation} of $S$.
 In this paper we only consider an ideal triangulation without self-folded edges.
+Such a triangulation exists under the above assumption on $S$.

 Let $T$ be an ideal triangulation of $S$ and let $n$ be a positive integer.
 We identify each triangle of $T$ with the triangle

 and consider its triangulation given by the lines $x=p$, $y=p$, $z=p$ where $0 \leq p \leq n$ is an integer.
 The subtriangulation $T_n$ of $T$ is called the \textit{$n$-triangulation} of $T$.
 The quiver $Q_{T, n}$ associated to $T_n$ is defined as: